-Colloidal silver supplements have recently been marketed as a preventative and treatment for COVID-19, a claim that experts, including those at the U.S. Food & Drug Administration (FDA) have strongly rebuked.
+During the pandemic, colloidal silver supplements were marketed as a preventative and treatment for COVID-19, a claim that experts, including those at the U.S. Food & Drug Administration (FDA), strongly rebuked.

 Colloidal silver was controversial even prior to the pandemic, however.
 Proponents claim it’s a panacea for a number of human health conditions, while medical experts point to a lack of credible studies and safety issues.